forgeno/CMPUT404-assignment-css-hell/README.md

 Code is licensed under the Apache 2.0 license.

+Welcome to the CMPUT404-assignment-css-hell wiki!
-*** Changes made:
+# Changes made:
-    - Paragraphs:
+    * Paragraphs:
-        - Changed font to "Monospace"
+        * Changed font to "Monospace"
-    - Body:
+    * Body:
-        - Changed backgroun to brown paper texture
+        * Changed backgroun to brown paper texture
-    - Headers 1,2,3,4:
+    * Headers 1,2,3,4:
         - Changed font to "impact"
-    - Images:
+    * Images:
-        - Added solid white border along all images
+        * Added solid white border along all images
-        - Border size set to 5 pixels
+        * Border size set to 5 pixels
-        - Set image max width to be 75% of original size.
+        * Set image max width to be 75% of original size.
-    - Image captions:
+    * Image captions:
-        - Set color to red
+        * Set color to red
-        - set Font to 'Franklin Gothic Medium'
+        * set Font to 'Franklin Gothic Medium'